Interview: Travis Ryan

 Other Interviews

-Singer, songwriter and worship leader Jay Davids talks to Louder Than The Music about his new single 'I Say Yes', plus his plans to release an EP.
-For those who haven't heard of you before, can you tell us a bit about yourself…
+Young singer/songwriter Colton Harris talks to Louder Than The Music about his new single, 'Come On In', and his plans to release further music in the near future.
+For those who haven't heard of you before, can you tell us a…

 Back to Top